openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

     * HPE 3PAR Operating System software version 3.3.1 MU1 or higher.

-    * Array must have the Compression license installed.

     * HPE 3PAR Storage System with 8k or 20k series

-* HPE 3PAR drivers will now check the licenses installed on the array and disable driver capabilities based on available licenses.
-This will apply to thin provisioning, QoS support and volume replication.

 * HPE 3PAR Web Services API Server must be enabled and running.